clwg/egress-tracer/README.md

 sudo ./egress-tracer --cache-max-size=500      # PID Cache size
 ```

-## Whitelist Filtering
+## Process Filtering

-The whitelist feature allows you to suppress output for specific processes based on their SHA256 hash.
-Whitelist entries can be loaded from a file at startup or added interactively via the TUI.
+The process filter feature allows you to suppress output for specific processes based on their SHA256 hash.
+Filter entries can be loaded from a file at startup or added interactively via the TUI.

 ### Interactive TUI Management

-In TUI mode with `--whitelist` parameter, press `w` within the connection details screen: **Requires starting with `--whitelist=filename`**.
-Changes are saved to the specified whitelist file and take effect immediately.
+In TUI mode with `--filter` parameter, press `f` within the connection details screen: **Requires starting with `--filter=filename`**.
+Changes are saved to the specified filter file and take effect immediately.

-### Whitelist File Format
+### Filter File Format

 Create a text file with one SHA256 hash per line:

 ```
-# Whitelist file for egress-tracer
+# Filter file for egress-tracer
 # Lines starting with # are comments
 # Empty lines are ignored